SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 > NOTE: Some of these utilities may already be installed by default.

+# Changing Some Settings.

+* I change the volumes visibility on the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behavior > Show Volumes and Devices`, if required.

+* I change where new icons appear at `Settings > Ubuntu Desktop > Position of New Icons`, if required.

+* I change to Dark Mode at `Settings > Appearance > Style`, if required.

+* I change the monitor layout at `Settings > Displays`, if required.

 * I reduce the animation in the UI at `Settings > Accessibility > Reduce Animation`.

 * I change the size of all text in the UI at `Settings > Accessibility > Large Text`.